timescale/docs.timescale.com-content/api.md

 background workers which may have been performing tasks until the [`timescaledb_post_restore`](#timescaledb_post_restore) fuction is run following the restore.
 See [backup/restore docs][backup-restore] for more information.

+>:WARNING: Using this function when doing an upgrade could cause
+>issues in TimescaleDB versions before 1.7.1.

 >:WARNING: After running `SELECT timescaledb_pre_restore()` you must run the [`timescaledb_post_restore`](#timescaledb_post_restore) function before using the database normally.